brannondorsey/looplamp/README.md

 	- Spiral color
 	- Volume visualizer (if mic-plugged in)
 - Info and links to external documentation/help resources.
+- Easily editable config file for settings and oath keys.

 Features for Looplamp 2.0